 - 8.1 All members of staff must consider safeguarding procedures alongside this policy and procedure.
-If an incident occurs where there is critical concern regarding risk to self or others, the College's Safeguarding Policy and Procedure should always be followed and will take precedence over other policies and procedures. - 8.2 This policy and procedure will be carried out in line with our Data Protection Policy, subject always to the College's duty of care to safeguard the welfare of students and responsibilities under the safeguarding policies and procedures.
-The College reserves the right to contact a student's parents/carers where it considers it has a responsibility

-- to do so under the duty of care to safeguard them or where there is a reason to do so under the Mental Capacity Act 2005. - 8.3 Any member of staff who has a concern about a student's health and wellbeing which may be affecting their studies, or has had a concern reported to them, should in the first instance, discuss those concerns with the student's Progress Tutor, remaining mindful of the confidential and sensitive nature of the matter being discussed. - 8.4 If at any point the College reasonably considers that a student not participating fully and satisfactorily in their academic studies is as a result of poor commitment or behaviour, the College may use its disciplinary procedures.
-The use of the 'Support to Study' procedure does not preclude the concurrent use of disciplinary procedures if it is judged that there are additional issues of commitment and behaviour.
+If an incident occurs where there is critical concern regarding risk to self or others, the school/college's Safeguarding Policy and Procedure should always be followed and will take precedence over other policies and procedures. - 8.2 This policy and procedure will be carried out in line with our Data Protection Policy, subject always to the school/college's duty of care to safeguard the welfare of students and responsibilities under the safeguarding policies and procedures.
+The sixth form/college reserves the right to contact a student's parents/carers where it considers it has a responsibility to do so under the duty of care to safeguard them or where there is a reason to do so under the Mental Capacity Act 2005. - 8.3 Any member of staff who has a concern about a student's health and wellbeing which may be affecting their studies, or has had a concern reported to them, should in the first instance, discuss those concerns with the student's Progress Tutor, remaining mindful of the confidential and sensitive nature of the matter being discussed.
+In more serious cases, staff may need to report concerns via the school/college's safeguarding procedures. - 8.4 If at any point the sixth form/college reasonably considers that a student not participating fully and satisfactorily in their academic studies is as a result of poor commitment or behaviour, the sixth form/college may use its disciplinary procedures.
+The use of the 'Support to Study' procedure does not preclude the concurrent use of disciplinary procedures if it is judged that there are additional issues of commitment and